Pediatric Crowns in Providence, Las Vegas

 Consultation

-Your child will first come in for a consultation, where our pediatric dentist in Las Vegas will examine their tooth and determine if there is any active decay or other damage that first needs to be addressed.
-If there is active decay, this will need to be removed and filled under local anesthesia.
+Your child will first come in for a consultation, where Dr. Thompson, your pediatric dentist in Las Vegas, will examine their tooth and determine if there is any active decay or other damage that first needs to be addressed.
+She will also determine what type of crown will best suit your child's needs.

 magnifying tooth icon